isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 			<td><br>No, there is no discernible trend.</td>
 		</tr>
 		<tr>
-			<td><br>If my child gets in through DSA, must my child join the CCA for 6 years?
+			<td><br>If my child gets in through DSA, how long must my child remain in the CCA?
 What if his interest changes?</td>
-			<td>Yes, your child must remain in the same CCA so that we can develop his/her full potential over six years.&nbsp;<br><br>If choice of CCA is important, then your child should avoid applying for entry via DSA as there are conditions attached.</td>
+			<td>Your child must remain in the same CCA so that we can develop his/her full potential over four years from Sec 1 to 4.<br><br>If choice of CCA is important, then your child should avoid applying for entry via DSA as there are conditions attached.</td>
 		</tr>
 		<tr>
 			<td>For students admitted via DSA, do they have more training / practice sessions than the others?</td>